Devon Energy Co. (NYSE:DVN) Shares Acquired by Public Employees Retirement Association of Colorado

 Public Employees Retirement Association of Colorado lifted its holdings in shares of Devon Energy Co.
 (NYSE:DVN) by 60.2% in the 1st quarter, Holdings Channel.com reports.
 The institutional investor owned 88,461 shares of the energy company’s stock after buying an additional 33,253 shares during the quarter.
 Public Employees Retirement Association of Colorado’s holdings in Devon Energy were worth $1,933,000 as of its most recent filing with the SEC.

 In related news, CAO Jeremy D. Humphers sold 1,500 shares of the firm’s stock in a transaction that occurred on Tuesday, June 1st.
 The shares were sold at an average price of $29.78, for a total transaction of $44,670.00.
 Following the sale, the chief accounting officer now owns 49,031 shares in the company, valued at $1,460,143.18.
 The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Also, EVP Dennis C. Cameron sold 9,632 shares of the firm’s stock in a transaction that occurred on Thursday, June 3rd.
 The stock was sold at an average price of $31.26, for a total transaction of $301,096.32.
 Following the sale, the executive vice president now owns 316,658 shares in the company, valued at approximately $9,898,729.08.
 The disclosure for this sale can be found here.
-0.59% of the stock is currently owned by company insiders.
+Company insiders own 0.59% of the company’s stock.

 Shares of DVN opened at $29.76 on Friday.
 The company has a debt-to-equity ratio of 0.83, a quick ratio of 1.18 and a current ratio of 1.18.
 The stock’s 50 day simple moving average is $26.47.
 Devon Energy Co. has a 1-year low of $7.73 and a 1-year high of $31.99.
 The stock has a market cap of $20.14 billion, a PE ratio of 129.30, a price-to-earnings-growth ratio of 0.42 and a beta of 3.34.